 On the other hand, the PDF files have the following advantages: 1) The three PDF’s are less expensive, costing $9 total, compared to about $24 for the physical book, and there are no shipping charges for the PDF’s.
-2) There is no waiting for the PDF’s to arrive in the mail.
-3) When viewing the Japanese Reader PDF on your electronic device, you can easily resize the pages so that you only see the Japanese text.
-4) If you are in Japan and need to refresh your memory about a kanji that you happen to see, it’s great to be able to reach for the Kanji Catalogue on a device in your pocket.
-5) If you are able to print the Kanji Catalogue and Index at home (see instructions below) and use your electronic device primarily to display the Japanese Reader, the PDF option can be equally fast, compared to using the physical book.
+2) When viewing the Japanese Reader PDF on your electronic device, you can easily resize the pages so that you see only the Japanese text.
+3) If you are in Japan and need to refresh your memory about a kanji that you encounter, it’s convenient to be able to check the Index and Kanji Catalogue on a device in your pocket.
+4) The PDF option can be equally fast, compared to using the physical book, if you are able to print the Kanji Catalogue and Index at home (see instructions below) and use your electronic device to display the Japanese Reader.

-How to Use the Book Effectively in a PDF Format
+How to Use the Book Effectively in the PDF Format, Without Printing Anything

-In order to use the book that shows how to learn kanji and how to read Japanese in a PDF format, use a PDF reader, such as the free Adobe Acrobat Reader app, so that you can keep all three PDF documents open at the same time, without losing your place in any of them.
-For maximum convenience, you should create a single folder containing only these three PDF files and open it in the Adobe Reader app.
+In order to use the PDF format of the book that teaches how to learn kanji and how to read Japanese, use a PDF reader, such as the free Adobe Acrobat Reader app.
+This will allow you to keep all three PDF documents open at the same time, without losing your place in any of them.
+(Note: when installing Acrobat Reader, be careful to uncheck the three boxes on the screen that might force you to install other applications that you may not want.)
+For maximum convenience, you should create a single folder containing only these three PDF files and open it in the Acrobat Reader app.

 Touch the “Index” file to open the Pronunciation Index, where you can locate “mise” and determine that its kanji reference number is 493.
 Again press the “Back” button to see the three PDF files, and this time open the Kanji Catalogue file.
 You can now quickly locate reference number 493 by using the slider on the right side of the screen.
 After you have examined the information about 店 that is contained in the Kanji Catalogue, press the “Back” button again and re-open the Japanese Reader file, where you will be able to continue reading from the point where you had stopped.

 If you are using the PDF files and want to be able to look up the kanji even more quickly, consider printing the Kanji Catalogue and the Index and binding them together for quick reference (see the photo below).
-All together they are 144 pages in length (72 pages if you print on both sides of the pages), and you can easily bind the pages together with an industrial stapler (if you print on both sides of the page), or by using clamps, or by drilling holes near the margins and tying them together with thread.
-Then you will be able read the Japanese Reader on your electronic device and quickly refer to the printed Index and Kanji Catalogue when you need more information about a kanji.
+All together they are 144 pages in length (72 pages if you print on both sides of the pages), and you can easily bind the pages together with an industrial stapler (if you print on both sides of the page), or with clamps, or by drilling holes near the margins and tying them together with thread.
+After you print and bind the Catalogue and Index, you will be able read the Japanese Reader on your electronic device and quickly refer to the printed Index and Kanji Catalogue when you need more information about a kanji.

 When you print the PDF files, be sure to print them as “Actual Size” rather than using printing options like “Fit,” so that you will be able reduce their bulk later by cutting the pages down to a 6.5×9-inch format.
 Also be sure that your printer is not set to “Flip Pages Up” if you are printing on both sides of the pages.
-After printing, and before binding, you can use a paper cutter to reduce the size of the pages.
+After printing (before binding) you can use a paper cutter to reduce the size of the pages.

 The following instructions apply only if you have printed the files on both sides of 8.5 x 11-inch paper, without flipping pages up: Remove 1 inch from the top margin, 1 inch from the left margin, 1 inch from the bottom margin, and 1 inch from the right margin.
 This will result in a document that is 6.5 inches wide and 9 inches high, with 0.5 inches of extra space on the left margin, which will give you room for binding.

-How to Buy the Book that Teaches How to Read Japanese and How to Learn Kanji as PDF Files
+Where to Buy the PDF files for the Book that Teaches How to Read Japanese and How to Learn Kanji

 To buy the Japanese Reader PDF, which includes the first 418 pages of the book, please click this link: